future-funk/redesigned-custom-spood/README.md

 # redesigned-spoon
-This repo contains an installation of the Dependency Review Action that excludes MIT-licensed projects.
+This repo contains an installation of the Dependency Review Action that excludes MIT and BSD- licensed projects.